 It’s an exciting time to be involved in a cryptocurrency business because the industry is so new and growing so quickly.
 It’s a lucrative pursuit and demand is increasing rapidly.

-However, to be successful in a crypto business it’s essential to follow proper rules and regulations.
-Not only do you not want to be in hot water with FinCEN, but you also don’t want to be facilitating criminal activity or money laundering.
+However, to run a successful crypto business, it’s essential to follow proper rules and regulations.
+Not only do want to avoid hot water with FinCEN, but you also don’t want to be facilitating criminal activity or money laundering.

 Today, we’re focusing on Politically Exposed Person (PEP) and Specially Designated Nationals (SDN) screening, including: